 Regardless of how you choose to make an HSA reimbursement, keeping track of your receipts and purchases is important.
 You will report your total withdrawals to the IRS every year on a 1099-SA form.
 These receipts will prove to the IRS that you made qualified medical expenses.
 The more organized you are, the better off you will be.

 For 2022, you can contribute up to $3,650 for self-only coverage and up to $7,300 for family coverage into an HSA, according to Healthcare.gov.
-Unlike an FSA, you don’t need to spend all of the money in your HSA account by the end of a 12-month period as the funds roll over from year to year.
+Unlike an FSA, you don’t need to spend all of the money in your HSA account by the end of 12 months as the funds roll over from year to year.
 An HSA may also earn interest or other earnings.
 These earnings are not taxable.

 How to Use HSA Reimbursements for Service Animals